The World Becomes an Embedding

 Self-supervised learning often works by withholding part of the world.
 Hide the next word.
 Hide image patches.
 Distort one view and compare it to another.
 Make the system learn structure from absence, transformation, and prediction rather than from hand labels.

 The technical story is about avoiding collapse, scaling unlabeled data, and learning useful features.
 The institutional story is about a new way of knowing.
-Instead of asking humans to annotate reality, systems increasingly learn by making reality comparable to itself.
+Instead of asking humans to annotate every record, systems increasingly learn by making reality comparable to itself.

 That is efficient.
-It is also easy to mistake for objectivity.
+It is also easy to mistake for neutrality.
+Self-supervised does not mean socially unsupervised.
 The model has not escaped human categories.
 It has compressed them, mixed them with data-collection choices, and made them operational.

 From Search Space to World Model